kkoltun/dev_notes/java_persistence/hibernate/operations.md

 5. Modifications can be continued on the returned `mergedItem`.
 These will be monitored and commited by Hibernate.

 Important facts:
-* If there is no persistent intance with the same identifier in the persistence context, Hibernate will instantiate a fresh `Item`.
+* If there is no persistent instance with the same identifier in the persistence context, Hibernate will instantiate a fresh `Item`.
 * If a transient instance is passed to `EntityManager#merge()` (an instance without identifier), Hibernate will handle this and make return a fresh, persistent instance.
 * The difference between `EntityManager#merge()` and `EntityManager#persist()` is the return values - `persist()` acts in-place, `merge()` returns a new instance and the old should be discarded.